eunos-1128/openstructure/modules/doc/actions.rst

     -v VERBOSITY, --verbosity VERBOSITY
                           Set verbosity level.
 Defaults to 2 (Script).
     --lddt-add-mdl-contacts
-                          Only using contacts in lDDT thatare within a certain distance threshold in the reference does not penalize for added model contacts.
+                          Only using contacts in LDDT thatare within a certain distance threshold in the reference does not penalize for added model contacts.
 If set to True, this flag will also consider reference contacts that are within